apify/actor-scraper/web-scraper/README.md

 Since the function is executed in the context of the web page, it can access the DOM, e.g. using the `window` or `document` global variables.

-The return value of the page function is an object representing the data extracted from the web page.
+The return value of the page function is an object (or an array of objects) representing the data extracted from the web page.
 The object must be stringify-able to JSON, i.e. it can only properties with basic types and no circular references.
 If you don't want to extract any data from the page and skip it in the results, simply return `null` or `undefined`.